nus-cs2103-AY2324S2/ip/docs/README.md

 ----------------------------------------------
 Got it!
 I've added this task:
     [T][] say hello
-Now you have 1 task in the list...
+Now you have 1 task in the list
 ----------------------------------------------
 ```